OPS-E2E-PPE/VBA-Docs/api/Word.Selection.TopLevelTables.md

 keywords: vbawd10.chm158663662
 f1_keywords:
 - vbawd10.chm158663662
-ms.prod: word
 api_name:
 - Word.Selection.TopLevelTables
 ms.assetid: 7ab1b2a3-85a8-8892-53b9-dc85ff747078
 ms.date: 06/08/2017
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

 # Selection.TopLevelTables property (Word)

 Returns a **[Tables](Word.tables.md)** collection that represents the tables at the outermost nesting level in the current selection.
 Read-only.

 ## Syntax

 _expression_. `TopLevelTables`

- _expression_ A variable that represents a '[Selection](Word.Selection.md)' object.
+_expression_ A variable that represents a **[Selection](Word.Selection.md)** object.

 ## Remarks

 This method returns a collection containing only those tables at the outermost nesting level within the context of the current selection.
 These tables may not be at the outermost nesting level within the entire set of nested tables.

-For information about returning a single member of a collection, see [Returning an Object from a Collection](../word/Concepts/Miscellaneous/returning-an-object-from-a-collection-word.md).
+For information about returning a single member of a collection, see [Returning an object from a collection](../word/Concepts/Miscellaneous/returning-an-object-from-a-collection-word.md).

 ## Example